dotnet/ClangSharp/README.md

   -wt, --with-type <with-type>                               A type to be used for the given enum declaration during binding generation. []
   -wu, --with-using <with-using>                             A using directive to be included for the given remapped declaration name during binding generation. []
   -?, -h, --help                                             Show help and usage information

+Wildcards:
+You can use * as catch-all rule for remapping procedures.
+For example if you want make all of your generated code internal you can use --with-access-specifier *=Internal.
 ```

 The available configuration options (visible with `-c help`) are: